About Secure Data Sharing¶

 For a guide to sharing data as a provider, refer to Share secure database objects.
 For more detailed information, refer to Create and configure shares.

 A data consumer is any account that chooses to create a database from a share made available by a data provider.
-As a data consumer, after you add a shared database to your account, you can access and query the objects in the database as with any other database in your account.
+As a data consumer, once you add an imported database to your account, you can access and query the objects in the database just as you would with any other database in your account.

 You can consume as many shares as you want from data providers, but you can only create one database per share.

-For more details, refer to Consume shared data.
+For more details, refer to Consume imported data.

 Data sharing is only supported between Snowflake accounts.
 As a data provider, you might want to share data with a consumer who does not already have a Snowflake account or is not ready to become a licensed Snowflake customer.